-- Personal and sensitive information relating to the vulnerable person is to be kept confidential. - Information regarding the vulnerable and their circumstances must not be used or passed onto others for personal or business reasons as their vulnerability places them at risk. - Respect the vulnerable person's privacy.
+- Personal and sensitive information relating to the at risk person is to be kept confidential - Information regarding the at risk person and their circumstances must not be used or passed onto others for personal or business reasons as their vulnerability places them at risk - Respect the at risk person's privacy.
 Always knock before entering the person's home or room if at an aged care facility.
-Wait outside if they are dressing or receiving personal care. - Privacy also involves respecting the person's right not to discuss issues they do not wish to. - When at a person's home you are a guest and it is not appropriate to go through cupboards or touch their possessions or help yourself to a cup of coffee without permission.
-This gives esteem to the vulnerable person by showing respect for their personal boundaries and identity.
+Wait outside if they are dressing or receiving personal care - Privacy also involves respecting the person's right not to discuss issues they do not wish to - When at a person's home you are a guest and it is not appropriate to go through cupboards or touch their possessions or help yourself to a cup of coffee without permission.
+This gives esteem to the at risk person by showing respect for their personal boundaries and identity.